cockroachdb/docs/cockroachcloud/cmek-ops-aws.md

 	1. Select **Roles** and click **Create role**.
 	1. For **Trusted entity type**, select **AWS account**.
 	1. Choose **Another AWS account**.
-		1. For **Account ID**, provide the provide the Cockroach Labs AWS Account ID that you found previously by querying your cluster's Cloud API.
+		1. For **Account ID**, provide the Cockroach Labs AWS Account ID that you found previously by querying your cluster's Cloud API.
 		1. Select the option to **Require external ID**, and for the value of **External ID**, provide your {{ site.data.products.dedicated }} Organization ID.
 	1. Finish creating the IAM role with a suitable name, such as .
 You do not need to add any permissions.